How to Use LinkedIn Videos to Increase Engagement

 Tell And Share Stories

-Video is the perfect medium to tell (and sell) stories, particularly brand stories.
+Video is the perfect medium to tell and sell stories, especially brand stories.

-LinkedIn is a platform that is geared toward professional growth.
-With that in mind, it is the ideal platform to share key insights on professional development.
+LinkedIn is geared toward professional growth.
+It’s the ideal platform to share key insights on professional development.

 Here’s some food for thought from Dave Gerhardt, VP of Marketing at Drift:

-Social media, in general, is a good place to share tips and how-to videos if you want high engagement.
+Social media, in general, is a good place to share tips and how-to videos for those looking for high engagement.

 Here’s a clip of Gary Bradt, a Keynote Speaker and Writer, on sticking to your company values: